22 red, white and blue outfits you'll want to wear long after the 4th of July | CNN Underscored

 Adirondack Short Overalls in Tile White ($118; madewell.com)

-Short overalls are a super easy and stylish option for the Fourth and all throughout the summer.
+Short overalls are a super-easy and stylish option for the Fourth and all throughout the summer.
 They present all the pros of a one-piece (easier to style and throw on without much thought) with the added bonus that you can layer it with a colorful top.

 Oversized Americana Tie-Dye Sweatshirt ($25, originally $34.99; oldnavy.com)

-A piece to pair with the above overalls, this red, white and blue tie-dye design is unarguably patriotic, but still wearable year-round.
-In addition to with overalls, this piece also goes great with white cutoff shorts and white sneakers or sandals.
+A piece to pair with the above overalls, this red, white and blue tie-dye design is unarguably patriotic but still wearable year-round.
+In addition to looking great with overalls, this piece also goes well with white cutoff shorts and white sneakers or sandals.

 Eyelet Crewneck Flutter-Sleeve Top ($88; madewell.com)